 How Do You Get From Point A to Point B?

 How do you transform the detail data in your accounting system to produce a FlexFile electronic deliverable for a project with a CSDR contractual requirements?
 Frequently the accounting system doesn’t include all the data attributes you need.
 There is a high probably it does not maintain time phased actual costs.
 Forecast at completion data may or may not be available.
 You also need to provide supplemental data such as remarks and work breakdown structure (WBS) definitions.

 What to do?

 Step 3: Add the applicable attributes to the WBS, control accounts, or work packages to be able to segregate recurring and non-recurring costs, identify CLINs, or identify orders/lots.
-This is easy to do in MaxTeam or EVMax because these attribute fields are already built into the database.
+This is easy to do in both MaxTeam and EVMax because these attribute fields are already built into the database.
 Simply assign the attributes to the work elements.

-The benefit of using ProjStream’s tools is they are already set up to help you produce the FlexFile export files.
+The benefit of using ProjStream’s software tools is that they are already set up to help you produce the FlexFile export files.
 The tools function as the database of record with complete historical traceability for your contract deliverables.

 Where to Find More Information About the FlexFile Requirements

 For more information about CADE, the set of CSDR DIDs, policy memos, and implementation guidance documents, visit the CADE web site.